 This popular national park region actually sits right on the border between the Czech Republic and Germany.
 The Czech Bohemian Switzerland National Park continues into Germany as the Saxon Switzerland National Park.
-There are interesting sandstone features on both sides of the border; the famous Bastei Bridge (Basteibrücke) is on the German side while the Pravčická brána arch is on the Czech side.
+There are interesting sandstone features on both sides of the border.
+The famous Bastei Bridge (Basteibrücke) is on the German side while the Pravčická brána arch is on the Czech side.
 Even Americans will find these features vaguely familiar from various movies and paintings.
 These areas are most easily reached by driving in the Czech Republic making them possible day trips from Prague.

 Upon arriving at Pravčická brána, you’ll want to pay the small fee to access the area under the arch.
 There you can enjoy a beer or an ice cream under the largest sandstone arch in Europe with one of the best views in the Czech Republic.
-This is arch is a familiar symbol to the Czech people and a source of national pride; it’s one of their treasured national landmarks — like the Yosemite Valley to Americans.
+This is arch is a familiar symbol to the Czech people and a source of national pride.
+It’s one of their treasured national landmarks — like the Yosemite Valley to Americans.
 Inside the fee area there are many photo ops of the valley below and a trail that leads to a stunning viewpoint of the arch.
 The arch is certainly one of the best places to visit in the Czech Republic.

 Like many families, we combined the half day hike to Pravčická brána with a half day hike along the Edmund Gorge, which includes a 20-minute narrated boat ride through the narrowest section of the gorge.

 We began our day by driving into the Czech Republic from Germany.
-Then we parked our car in Hřensko and receiving a small postcard-sized map of the region’s hiking trails in both Czech and German languages as we paid for our parking space.
+Then we parked our car in Hřensko.
+We received a small postcard-sized map of the region’s hiking trails in both Czech and German languages as we paid for our parking space.
 The super handy map shows the location of all bathrooms and restaurants along the network of hiking trails.
 Then we set out on the yellow trail up through the Edmund Gorge (Edmundova soutěska.)
-The first twenty minute stretch of hiking from the road to the boat ride through the gorge is quite a lovely stroll — though it just gets better; the hike after the boat ride is even more scenic.
+The first twenty minute stretch of hiking from the road to the boat ride through the gorge is quite a lovely stroll — though it just gets better.
+The hike after the boat ride is even more scenic.

 Not speaking Czech or German, we missed out on the humorous narration of the ride through the gorge.
-Sometimes the narrator, responsible for punting the boat up the river, rocked the boat from side to side and at one point some water shot out of a rock at the boat.
+Sometimes the narrator, rocked the boat from side to side.
+At one point some water shot out of a rock near the boat.
 Even though our language skills caused us to miss out a bit, the scenic ride is beautiful and needs no narration.
-During the summer there are several boats maneuvering through the gorge at the same time so was fun for the kids to watch as our boat passed other boats filled with families of all ages.
+During the summer there are several boats maneuvering through the gorge at the same time.
+It was fun for the kids to watch as our boat passed other boats filled with families.

 There is a snack bar with food and restrooms just a short hike beyond the boat ride.
-We indulged in ice cream bars – though there looked to be all sorts of local drinks and treats available as well.
-At the first opportunity, we crossed the Kamenice River on the green trail and hiked an exhausting 20 minutes of steep switchbacks up to Mezna where there is a restaurant and, to the delight of my children, a playground (pictured above.)
+We indulged in ice cream bars.
+There looked to be all sorts of local drinks and treats available as well.
+At the first opportunity, we crossed the Kamenice River on the green trail.
+Then we hiked an exhausting 20 minutes of steep switchbacks up to Mezna where there is a restaurant and, to the delight of my children, a playground.

 The green trail continues along a quaint country road connecting Mezna with Menzi Louka where there is parking, a bus stop, a restaurant and the trailhead to Pravčická brána.

 As we were coming from Germany, we spent the night prior to hiking in Bohemian Switzerland National Park on the German side of the border at Albergo-Toscana, a charming Italian-themed bed and breakfast in Bad Schandau.
-That afternoon and evening we took the opportunity to enjoy the area around the Saxon Switzerland National Park exploring a trail system called the “Labyrinth” (Felslabyrinth Langenhennersdorf) and walking the iconic Bastei Bridge.
+That afternoon and evening we took the opportunity to enjoy the area around the Saxon Switzerland National Park.
+We explored a trail system called the “Labyrinth” (Felslabyrinth Langenhennersdorf) and walked the iconic Bastei Bridge.

-I admit that it took quite a bit of research and translating various tourist websites for me to discover the exact location of the Felslabyrinth Langenhennersdorf network of trails and how to drive there; but, as it turns out, it was totally worth it — my children loved the place!
-While the rock passages are numbered, there were several numbers that we never quite found, and my children still think it is funny that I lead them through the exit of the Labyrinth at the very beginning of our adventure by accident.
+I admit that it took quite a bit of research and translating various tourist websites for me to discover the location of the Felslabyrinth Langenhennersdorf.
+However, as it turns out, it was totally worth it.
+My children loved the place!
+While the rock passages are numbered, there were several numbers that we never quite found.
+My children still think it is funny that I lead them through the exit of the Labyrinth at the very beginning of our adventure by accident.

 After a tasty dinner at Barthel´s Restaurant in Bad Schandau, where my children discovered wiener schnitzel for the first time, we drove up to Bastei.
 Unfortunately, we were running out of daylight, but I’m glad that we did not miss walking across the Basteibrücke; the view of the sandstone formations is amazing!

-After finishing our exhausting hike to Pravčická brána, we hit the road for the town of Harrachov a couple of hours away.
-The original plan had been to simply stay there overnight, but due to impending stormy weather, we also spent most of the morning the following day in town – what a treat!
+After finishing our exhausting hike to Pravčická brána, we hit the road for the town of Harrachov.
+The original plan had been to simply stay there overnight.
+However, due to impending stormy weather, we also spent most of the following day in town.
+What a treat!